-3M™ Window Film Ultra Prestige PR-S50 and Ultra S400 have a Notice of Acceptance (NOA)*, applicable for use in the Miami-Dade High Velocity Hurricane Zone
+3M™ Window Film Ultra Prestige PR-S50 and Ultra S400 have a Notice of Acceptance (NOA)*, applicable for use in the Miami-Dade County.

 Miami-Dade County, Florida, has some of the most stringent hurricane protection requirements in the world.
-3M designed specific safety films that comply with these requirements, including the High Velocity Hurricane Zone.
+3M designed specific safety films that comply with these requirements.
 These products have received a component approval for small missile impact rating, as shown under Miami-Dade County, Florida NOA No.13-1022.03*, which is effective until August 25, 2016.
 For glass that is over 30 feet above grade, shutters are not required to comply with building code requirements in Miami-Dade County if you install 3M™ Window Film Ultra Prestige PR-S50 or Ultra 400 with 3M™ Impact Protection Adhesive according to the terms of 3M's NOA 13-1022.03.

 Where installed according to NOA 13-1022.03 3M safety films provide constant protection for building windows—so there is reduced need for costly last minute scrambling to install shutters, all the while maintaining the existing appearance of your building.